Sponsored by Deepsite.site

 Verify Connectivity on BusyBox Container

-This steps allows to confirm that the network setup is correct and the container can connect to the Local REST API.
+These steps allow us to confirm that the network setup is correct and the container can connect to the Local REST API.

 Execute inside the WSL2 Ubuntu terminal: